 - Lichtenstein Castle appears to be an excellent place for a very romantic date.
 With the castle and its scenic view, a guy who kneels to a girl in front of it could definitely make her say yes!
 (I don’t make a promise!)

 Learn how you can visit or when to visit this castle from my post about Lichtenstein Castle (click here to see).
 In the post, I included 5 things to do after visiting Lichtenstein Castle, so you don’t only go there just for the castle.
 These activities should make your visit even more worthwhile and worth the money!

 Destination #10: Neuschwanstein Castle

-Last but not least of the 10 most beautiful places in southern Germany is the Neuschwanstein Castle, the castle rumored to be the inspiration of the Disneyland castles.
-Its magical image and scenic location perched on a hilltop in the Bavarian Alps in Hohenschwangau has attracted millions of people every year.
+Last but not least of the 10 most beautiful places in southern Germany is the Neuschwanstein Castle, the castle rumored to be the inspiration for the Disneyland castles.
+Its magical image and scenic location perched on a hilltop in the Bavarian Alps in Hohenschwangau have attracted millions of people every year.
 Every day during the peak season, more or less 6000 people visit the palace.

 Neuschwanstein Castle was built by King Ludwig II in the late 19th century aiming to create a home with an authentic style of the old German knights’ castles.
 Though it remained unfinished, it still became an inspiration to people and a spectacle that sparks wanderlust in anyone who sees it.

 - Neuschwanstein Castle has a fascinating history, especially regarding its maker, King Ludwig II.
 When you come, do not skip the tour where you will learn about the castle’s story and behold the castle’s rooms and architecture.